yodrew/darkroomretreat/manuscript/darkness.md

 ## window {#window}

 For your next trick: blacking out windows.
 I have tried about 10 methods of covering windows for lightproofness in ~100 spaces over the past 15 years.
 Two work well just about everywhere.
-One is conceptual.

 The double-blind is the new standard for darkening windows.
 It is a quick, easy blackout blind.
-The single layer blind is a possibility.
 The panel is a modern revival of traditional shutters, offering soundproofing and security.

-Notes on retired methods—foil, velcro, roller blind—come last.
+Notes on retired methods—foil, single layer, velcro, roller blind—come last.

 ### general {#general}